YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 17: Remove Duplicate Characters
+## Example 17: Remove Duplicate Characters

 **Problem:** Enter a string.
 Remove all duplicate characters and spaces from it.